atomone-hub/genesis/README.md

 and itself function as a partyhub in relation to Gaia.
-There will be many partyhubs in a great sea of divisions, and from this soup will emerge specialization, interoperation through common protocols, and fault tolerance in numbers, we pray for the helping hand of reason, wisdom, foresight, empahty, temperance, and all other necessary faculties.
+There will be many partyhubs in a great sea of divisions, and from this soup will emerge specialization, interoperation through common protocols, and fault tolerance in numbers, we pray for the helping hand of reason, wisdom, foresight, empathy, temperance, and all other necessary faculties.

 ## Role as Minimal IBC/ICS Hub